novalagung/muslimboard/README.md

 - To contribute, simply fork → commit your changes → submit PR.
 - Navigate to [CONTRIBUTING.md](https://github.com/novalagung/muslimboard/blob/master/CONTRIBUTING.md) to see the list of amazing contributor of this project.

-## Local Installation

-Use chrome → open up extension menu → click **Load unpacked** and navigate to the `extension` directory.
-Other browser has similar way to load unpacked extensions.

 ## Web Service